EU Taxonomy

 EU Taxonomy at a glance

-First, companies have to determine which activities are considered as Taxonomy-eligible, i.e., that are described in the Commission’s delegated acts and thereby potentially contribute to at least one of the environmental objectives, depicted in the following figure.
-Eligible activities become Taxonomy-aligned if they make substantial contribution to at least one of the environmental objectives according to Annex I and II of Commission Delegated Regulation (EU) 2021/2139 while at the same time not significantly harming any of the five other environmental objectives (DNSH criteria) and complying with Minimum Safeguards according to Regulation (EU) 2020/852.
+First, companies must determine which activities are considered as Taxonomy-eligible, i.e., that are described in the Commission’s delegated acts and thereby potentially contribute to at least one of the environmental objectives, depicted in the following figure.
+Eligible activities become Taxonomy-aligned and are thus classified as environmentally sustainable if they make a substantial contribution to at least one of the environmental objectives while at the same time not significantly harming any of the other environmental objectives and complying with Minimum Safeguards according to Regulation (EU) 2020/852.

 TAXONOMY ELIGIBILITY ASSESSMENT